sophiemiddleton/EventDisplayDevelopment/TEveEventDisplay/README.md

 ### gdml

 The GDML file used here can be regenerated using: ```mu2e -c mu2eG4/fcl/gdmldump.fcl```.
 It contains the entire Mu2e World.
+We use fix.gdml as a bug in the mu2e.gdml was found in the early stages of this development.

 ### Geom Interface

 Contains callers for access to Tracker and Calo geometry.
-This class also contains functions to set visability of different elements absed on their names within the gdml.
+This class also contains functions to set visability of different elements based on their names within the gdml.

 ### TEveMu2e basis

 Contains base classes which inherit from TEve objects.
 This is the interface between TEve objects and mu2e products.

 ### Collection Filler and Data Collections

-Not yet used but will be as we move towards a more complex design. bsed on EventDisplay infrastructure.

-### Particle Interface

-The physics or PID world.
+The DataCollection class has a list all the possible Mu2e data collections we might want to access.
+The full list is found in ```Offline/RecoDataProduct/inc```.
+The collections in DataCollections are set to 0 unless they are filled.
+The filling is done by a function ```FillRecoCollections``` in the Collection_Filler class.
+This is called in the module Analyze function.

 ### Main Window

 This class sets up the Gui and imports the geometry.
-Here the plotting data functions are currently called.
+Here the plotting data functions are currently called. you should base any work on AddComboHits.